 Cons

-The Torras Coolify 2s is the second fanciest model Torras offers.
-It lists on Amazon for $189, but we got it for $175 after “clipping” a $12 coupon.
+The Torras Coolify 2s Pro is the second fanciest model Torras offers.
+It lists on Amazon for $219, but we got it for $199.
 It features two, long cooling plates and a flexible neckband that ostensibly make it closer in design to the cheaper models than the other luxury models.
 It also heats and connects quickly to a phone app.

 It does the basics much better than the cheaper models.
 The fans are significantly quieter (60 to 68 decibels) and the vents are much farther forward than the AICE Lite and Cyber, meaning that the air can be felt more directly on the cheeks and ears, which could be good or bad depending on wearer’s preference.
-However, we thought the cooling plates were wholly inadequate for outdoor use, which was supported by our infrared thermometer’s 65-70 degree measurement.
+Torras improved the cooling plates for 2025.
+In our 78 degree room, we measured the coldest point on the 2s as low as 64 degrees.

 Versus the similarly priced AICE Lite, some wearers may find the fans more effective even if it doesn’t offer a back vent.
 However, the Coolify 2s’s dual cooling plates are significantly less enveloping than the AICE Lite or Cyber, and its neckband can feel especially tight due to the lack of adjustability.